Equinor sells U.S. Bakken shale assets, posts record loss for 2020

-Equinor will sell its entire Bakken acreage, located in the states of North Dakota and Montana to Grayson Mill Energy, a company backed by private equity firm EnCap Investments, for a total of around $900 million.
+Equinor will sell the assets in the states of North Dakota and Montana to Grayson Mill Energy, a company backed by private equity firm EnCap Investments, for around $900 million.

+The Bakken region was developed during last decade’s U.S. shale boom, and currently produces more than a million barrels of oil a day, roughly half the peak reached in late 2019.

+The region has a high per-barrel cost of production and investor demands for capital discipline have caused producers to throttle back output since the coronavirus pandemic erupted.

-“Equinor is optimising its oil and gas portfolio to strengthen profitability and make it more robust for the future,” Chief Executive Anders Opedal said in a statement.
+“Equinor is optimising its oil and gas portfolio to strengthen profitability and make it more robust for the future,” CEO Anders Opedal said in a statement.

-“We are realising proceeds that can be deployed towards more competitive assets in our portfolio, enabling us to deliver increased value creation for our shareholders,” he added.
+“We are realising proceeds that can be deployed towards more competitive assets in our portfolio,” he added.

+Opedal declined to say whether Equinor planned to sell more foreign assets, but added it was happy with its remaining U.S. operations.

+“We still have a good position in the Marcellus and also in the U.S. Gulf of Mexico,” he told Reuters.
+“We will also focus on our operations in Brazil and Britain, and seek to improve our international business as operators or partners.”

 An exit from the Bakken, which the Norwegian company entered in 2011 by acquiring Brigham Exploration Company for $4.7 billion, follows the sale of its operated assets in the Eagle Ford for $325 million to Repsol in November 2019.